syednayabhuda/ipl-dashboard-service/README.md

 Welcome to the IPL Dashboard project!
 This application provides a user interface to explore Indian Premier League (IPL) cricket match data from 2008 to 2022.

+⚠️ **Best Viewed on Large Screens: This application is optimized for larger screens such as laptops or desktops.
+It may not provide an optimal user experience on mobile phones.**

 ## Technologies Used

 - Frontend: React with HashRouter for routing and SASS for styling.